Hutchinson station

 Hutchinson station is a train station in Hutchinson, Kansas, United States, served by Amtrak's Southwest Chief train.
 Hutchinson station was originally a Victorian structure built in 1897 that was replaced by a more contemporary brick depot in 1950.
 Both buildings were built and owned by the Atchison, Topeka and Santa Fe Railway.
-The original station included The Bisonte, a former Harvey House.
-From 2015 to 2019 the station has consistently been the least-frequented Amtrak station in Kansas.
+The original station included The Bisonte, a Harvey House.

-The depot building also houses the Cool Beans restaurant.